kevintpeng/Learn-Something-Every-Day/UWaterloo/CS444-Compilers.md

   - a grammar is LL1 iff |predict(A,a)| <= 1 for all A,a
   - more generally, this class of parsers is referred to as LL(k), where k = 1 in this case
 - LR is a bottom-up parser
+  - a **viable prefix** is a string of symbols that expands to a prefix of a valid sentence